-Kent County Council (KCC) and Ashford Borough Council (ABC) collects, uses and are responsible for certain personal information about you.
+Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the United Kingdom General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
-We are responsible as 'controller' of that personal information
+We are responsible as 'controller' of that personal information.
+Our Data Protection Officer is Benjamin Watts.

-Kent County Council and Ashford Borough Council will work with you under the Homes for Ukraine Scheme.
-As Local Authorities we will process and exchange your personal data so that together we can complete all the necessary processes.
-We may also process your personal data to provide interpreting services and provide support and assistance to access relevant services.
+Kent County Council will work with you under the Homes for Ukraine Scheme.
+As a Local Authority, KCC will process your personal data and forward it to district/borough/city councils in Kent so that we and they can complete all the necessary processes.
+KCC may also process your personal data to provide interpreting services and provide support and assistance to access relevant services.